Masterpieces of Greek and Roman Theater

 5. Describe how you would rewrite a play of Aristophanes so that Mae West was featured as the comic hero.

-Week 3: Plautus, Terence, the Marx Brothers, and Road movies
+Week 3: Plautus, Terence, the Marx Brothers, and Marilyn Monroe movies

 1. Duplicity, deception, and intrigue has a central role in Plautus' plays.
 Analyze the theme in one of Plautus' plays.
 How does the playwright create the right situations and characters for this theme to work?
 Why is it so prominent in his plays?
-Does Groucho use duplicity or simply anarchy in Night at the Opera?
+Does Groucho use duplicity or simply anarchy in Animal Crackers?

 2. Pithy maxims are said to be the hallmark of Menandrian comedy.
 To what extent do we see Plautus and Terence using this type of wisdom?
 What is their attitude toward this sort of rationalizing and moralizing?
 How does it develop characterization and plot in the two plays?
 What is the point of Plautus using maxims in his play? of Terence?